mjkkirschner/8chipsimulator/README.md

 `npm run build`

+to build and inject into global variable run
+`npm run buildGlobal` (recommended if you want to use the console)

 ### TODO...
 - [ ] ClockView with button for clockmode, clock step, speed (mirror physical design)
 - [x] GraphView part which can graph all values of input to a register etc - useful for visual debugging directly in application.